Epsilon Indi: Brown dwarfs

 Artist's conception of the Epsilon Indi system showing Epsilon Indi A and its brown-dwarf binary companions.
 The labels give the initial minimum measurement of the distance between Epsilon Indi A and the binary.

 In January 2003, astronomers announced the discovery of a brown dwarf with a mass of 40 to 60 Jupiter masses in orbit around ε Indi A with a projected separation on the sky of about 1,500 AU.
 In August 2003, astronomers discovered that this brown dwarf was actually a binary brown dwarf, with an apparent separation of 2.1 AU and an orbital period of about 15 years.
 Both brown dwarfs are of spectral class T; the more massive component, ε Indi Ba, is of spectral type T1–T1.5 and the less massive component, ε Indi Bb, of spectral type T6.
 More recent parallax measurements with the Gaia spacecraft place the ε Indi B binary about 11,600 AU (0.183 lightyears) away from ε Indi A, along line of sight from Earth.

 Evolutionary models have been used to estimate the physical properties of these brown dwarfs from spectroscopic and photometric measurements.
 These yield masses of 47 ± 10 and 28 ± 7 times the mass of Jupiter, and radii of 0.091 ± 0.005 and 0.096 ± 0.005 solar radii, for ε Indi Ba and ε Indi Bb, respectively.
 The effective temperatures are 1300–1340 K and 880–940 K, while the log g (cm s^{−1}) surface gravities are 5.50 and 5.25, and their luminosities are 1.9 × 10^{−5} and 4.5 × 10^{−6} the luminosity of the Sun.
 They have an estimated metallicity of [M/H] = –0.2.

+The brown dwarf pair is variable, and has received the variable star designation CI Indi.